HOME

 Ques 4th.
 What McPhaul was present and showed you his line

 Ans.
 Daniel McPhaul who married John Campbells half sister [referring to Flora (née Patterson) McPhaul, daughter of John Patterson and Catherine McPherson Patterson of Cumberland County.
-Catherine McPherson Patterson's second husband was Archibald Campbell of Cumberland County who removed to Campbell's Bridge area in Bladen (now Robeson) County sometime before 1785, the year the Campbell family licensed the bridge in their name.
-Catherine and Archibald Campbell had two children known: John Campbell and Catherine Campbell who married a Wilkinson.]
+Catherine McPherson Patterson's second husband was Archibald Campbell of Cumberland County who removed to Campbell's Bridge on Drowning Creek in Bladen (now Robeson) County after 1771 but before 1785, the year the Campbell family licensed the bridge in their name.
+Archibald's name is found as executor in extant Bladen wills as late as 1778, and Bladen County court records show a man with his name identified as a Tory in the Revolution; he may have been killed in the war because Catherine appears as head of household in county tax lists of the mid 1780s.
+Archibald Campbell and the widow Catherine McPherson Patterson had one child known: John Campbell born 1772 and who died about 1846.]

 Ques 5th.
 After reaching McPhauls line which was did you run next